launchbynttdata/common-platform-documentation/platform/development-environments/local/vscode/dev-containers/README.md

 There is also another file within this guide called `dev.postCreate.sh`.
 This script is a first time boot script that runs after your container is built.
 This script performs most of our containers configuration.
 - [dev.postCreate.sh](./files/dev.postCreate.sh)

-Within `devcontainer.json`, update the path in the `postCreateCommand` to the path to where you save `dev.postCreate.sh`.
+Within `devcontainer.json`, update the path in the `postCreateCommand` to the path to where you saved `dev.postCreate.sh`.
 `/workspaces/workplace/.vscode/dev.postCreate.sh"`
 It is a good idea to save it in the workspace dir.
 In this guide, we will place it in a `.vscode` folder within the workspace directory.